sulu/sulu/UPGRADE.md

 ## dev-develop

+### Moved preview functionality of Form view

+**This change only affects you if you have used a 2.0.0 alpha release before**

+The functionality to display the preview of the page which is edited in a sidebar was moved from the default `Form` view(registered with the name `sulu_admin.form`) to a new `PreviewForm` view (registered with key `sulu_admin.preview_form`).

+Furthermore, the route-option `preview` which is used to define a condition whether to preview should be displayed or not was renamed to `previewCondition`.

 ### excluded query parameter of Media API

 The `excluded` query parameter which can be used to exclude specific ids from the media list returned by the Media API